alecthegeek/alecthegeek/README.md

 - 😄 Pronouns: He/Him/Grumpy
 - ⌨️ Preferred Progamming Language: Go and Python, but I use several others
-- 🔭 Currently working on: A talk about using Git from PowerShell
+- 🔭 Recently finished: A [talk](https://papercutsoftware.github.io/git-from-powershell/) about using Git from PowerShell
 - :earth_asia: Located in Melbourne Australia
 - :black_nib: [Blog](https://alecthegeek.github.io)
-- :computer: First Computer Program written on ICL 2904 mainframe in 1978 in MAXIMOP BASIC (no "Hello World" for me, it printed the multiplication tabels from 2 to 12, but I only knew about IF and GOTO flow control statements)
+- :computer: First Computer Program written on ICL 2904 mainframe in 1978 using [MAXIMOP](http://www.cs.man.ac.uk/CCS/res/res59.htm#g) BASIC.
+No "Hello World" for me, it printed the multiplication tabels from 2 to 12, but I only knew about IF and GOTO flow control statements.

 [![Twitter Follow](https://img.shields.io/twitter/follow/alecthegeek?label=Follow%20Alec&style=social)](https://twitter.com/alecthegeek/)